Pipelined Iterative Solvers with Kernel Fusion for Graphics Processing Units: Introduction

 Two programming models are currently in widespread use for general purpose computations on GPUs: CUDA is a proprietary programming model for NVIDIA GPUs~\cite{Nickolls:CUDA} providing its own compiler wrapper, whereas OpenCL is a royalty-free open standard maintained by the Khronos Group\footnote{Khronos Group, OpenCL: \url{http://www.khronos.org/opencl/}} and is typically provided as a shared library.
 Although OpenCL can also be used for NVIDIA GPUs, the richer CUDA toolchain has resulted in a higher share of research on general purpose computations on GPUs using CUDA.
 Also, slight performance differences of CUDA and OpenCL, caused by different degrees of compiler optimizations or differences in the implementation rather than through differences in the programming model, have been reported~\cite{Fang:performance-cuda-opencl,karimi:performance-cuda-opencl}.
 Automated translators such as Swan~\cite{Harvey20111093} or CU2CL~\cite{Martinez:CU2CL} have been developed to reduce the maintenance effort of CUDA and OpenCL branches.
 However, only a subset of CUDA and OpenCL is supported by these translators, limiting their applicability particularly for highly optimized implementations.
+Directives-based approaches for general purpose computations on GPUs are the OpenACC\footnote{OpenACC: \url{http://www.openacc-standard.org/}} and OpenMP\footnote{OpenMP: \url{http://openmp.org/}} standards.
+Broad compiler support for both standards in the context of GPUs is, however, not yet available.
 Consequently, portable software libraries targeting GPUs are currently driven into providing support for both CUDA and OpenCL, for example PARALUTION\footnote{PARALUTION library: \url{http://www.paralution.com/}}, VexCL\footnote{VexCL library: \url{https://github.com/ddemidov/vexcl/}}, or ViennaCL\footnote{ViennaCL library: \url{http://viennacl.sourceforge.net/}}.

 A substantial amount of research has been conducted on various preconditioning techniques for iterative solvers on GPUs including algebraic multigrid \cite{Bell:AMG,Gandham:GPU-Aggregation-AMG,Richter:GPU-AMG,Wagner:AMG}, incomplete factorizations \cite{li:GPU-accelerated-solvers,Naumov:Block-ILU-GPUs}, or sparse approximate inverses \cite{Dehnavi:SPAI-GPU,Lukash:SPAI,Sawyer:SPAI}.
 Nevertheless, hardware-efficient and scalable black-box preconditioners for GPUs are not available, but instead the use of problem-specific information is required \cite{Yokota:Biomolecular-GPUs}.
 Taking preconditioner setup costs into account, iterative solvers using simple diagonal preconditioners or no preconditioner at all are often observed to be competitive in terms of time-to-solution for small to mid-sized systems, where e.g.~the asymptotic optimality of multigrid preconditioners is not yet dominant \cite{Wagner:AMG}.
 Similarly, matrix-free methods cannot be used with complicated black-box preconditioners in general.